iourisorokine/my-dev-dash/README.md

 Since news and events are, usually, ephemeral, we also wanted to get a chance for people to store these "cards" for see later.
 No matter if you can't find a news article in your feed - if you "pinned it", you will always be able to go back and check it.

+It is true the answer we're providing is giving you more information, but for now you can check the ones you REALLY want to read later, and provide something more curated.
+If you're learning Javascript, it doesn't make a lot of sense to confuse you and give you news about the state of C programming.

 ### Learning alone, sometimes, kind of sucks

 After figuring out a way to try and solve the TMI problem.
 We needed to find a way to connect with fellow developers, learners, and mentors in the same as the user so that the code learning journey can be more enjoyable.
 Or _at least_, make people suffer together.